-- (1) Authorized representatives of SJCPOA shall be allowed reasonable access to employees of the unit at their work locations during the working hours of the employees concerned for the purpose of discussing matters within the scope of representation, including but not limited to the processing of grievances and complaints and distributing materials and information provided that the work of the employee and the service to the public are not unduly impaired.
-The authorized representative shall give advance notice to the department head when contacting departmental employees during their duty period. - (2) Reasonable solicitation for membership or other internal Association business or campaigning shall be conducted only during the non-duty hours of all employees concerned, so long as normal work functions of County are not interfered with. - (e) ASSOCIATION REPRESENTATIVES: Association Representatives employed and recognized by San Joaquin County may assist employees in resolving complaints and grievances at the lowest possible administrative level of review.
-Representatives will be allowed a reasonable amount of County time to investigate, process and meet with management on a complaint or grievance.
-Such time shall not exceed four hours per case.
-Representative may use County time to meet with management only at the first or second level of review of the complaint procedure.
+Authorized representatives of SJDAIA shall be allowed reasonable access to employees of the unit at their work locations during the working hours of the employees concerned for the purpose of discussing matters within the scope of representation, including but not limited to the processing of grievances and complaints and distributing materials and information provided that the work of the employee and the service to the public are not unduly impaired.
+The authorized representative shall give advance notice to the department head when contacting departmental employees during their duty period.

+Reasonable solicitation for membership or other internal Association business or campaigning shall be conducted only during the non-duty hours of all employees concerned, so long as normal work functions of County are not interfered with.